rootztigmod/tig-js-evolve/README.md

 - `INFO: RUST_CODE line count unchanged` — the LLM made no change, or the change was reverted

 ---
+## TO DO

+Add Google Gemini support

+---

 ## Acknowledgements